 This chat lasts 45 minutes or so.
 It requires no dress code and no preparation other than becoming familiar with our company and products.
 Our fantastic blog can and will answer a lot of your questions, so start there and enjoy the read.
 Ourselves, we only have five tinsy tiny questions, so come prepared to spend the time asking your questions that help clarify your picture of MetaBroadcast and your future role.
 If we hit it off, it’s possible we’ll geek out.
 And we’ll always pick up the bill.
 Cheers!

-- Complete a test in your own time
+complete a test in your own time

-There is a test for any position, and where you’re looking to craft a particularly novel position for yourself, we’ll customise the test for you or come up with a whole new one.
-If applying for an engineering or design position, we often require that you work with an API or product we developed.
-We expect tests to take 2 hours of your time, but how fast you get to them depends on your available time—we had tests returned over the night, across a weekend and even a couple of weeks.
+We have a test for every position, and if you’re looking to craft a particularly novel job for yourself, we’ll create a matching test just for you.
+We’ll often require that you work with an API or product we develop.
+We expect tests to take 2 hours of your time, but how fast you get to them depends on your available time—we had tests returned over the night, across a weekend and even in a couple of weeks.
 It’s your time, so the last thing you need is us adding to the pressure.

-- Spend a day working with us
+spend a day working with us